helpinghammie/helpinghammie.github.io/README.md

 # helpinghammie.github.io
-HelpingHammie Guide for AFK Journey!!!!
+Guide for AFK Journey

-idk maybe we will use this
+Not affiliated with Farlight Games or AFK Journey